lalitghimire/h2c_C_course/README.md

 - Ask the user's choice using printf and scanf.
 R or r = rock, P or p = paper, S or s = scissors
 - Using if, set the userChoiceAsInt to a correct value (1, 2 or 3)
 - Print the value of userChoiceAsInt

+Rock-Paper-Scissors, part 3

+- Add a do-while -loop to the main program.
+In the loop, ask user's choice (as char).
+Check that the input is correct and if not, ask user's choice again.
+- Add an int variable called "result" to the main program (1 = player wins, -1 = computer wins, 0 = draw)
+- Add an if-else clause for checking who won (player or computer?).
+You should compare the variables userChoiceAsInt and computersChoice
+- Print the result of the game as text to the console.

+Rock-Paper-Scissors, part 4

+- Add a loop to the main program so that te user may play as many rounds as she has defined.
+Move the needed code blocks inside the loop (asking the user's choice, generating the computer's choice and printing the result)
+- Update the variables "wins" and "computerWins" in the end of each roun